Christmas and Kwanzaa: Keeping family holiday traditions and finding your own

-Whether you’re single or starting a family, religious or agnostic, someone who celebrates Christmas or Kwanzaa or both, holiday memories are made up of your favorite traditions.
+Whether you’re single or starting a family, religious or agnostic, someone who celebrates Christmas and Kwanzaa or just one, holiday memories are made up of your favorite traditions.
 Writers Sara and Courtney talked to Black Hallmark employees Stephanie R., Sharnel Y., and Mercedes L., about the rituals and activities that make their holiday seasons meaningful.

 Inspired?
 Create and share by tagging @HallmarkStores.